 Mousseau denies the accusations of their study saying he questions Gaschaks analytical experience and has no concerns about the reliability of the data Møller collected or of the analysis.

-Professor Jim Smith, of the University of Portsmouth and environmental physicist at the School of Earth and Environmental Sciences, and colleagues from the University of the West of England has cast doubt on earlier studies on the impact on birds of the catastrophic nuclear accident at Chernobyl in April 1986 and can be applied to Fukushima accident in 2011.
+However, research conducted in 2012 by Professor Jim Smith, of the University of Portsmouth and environmental physicist at the School of Earth and Environmental Sciences, and colleagues from the University of the West of England has cast doubt on earlier studies on the impact on birds of the catastrophic nuclear accident at Chernobyl in April 1986 and can be applied to Fukushima accident in 2011.
 (Published in the Royal Society journal "Biology Letters").
 Professor Smith stated:

 "I wasn't really surprised by these findings -- there have been many high profile findings on the radiation damage to wildlife at Chernobyl but it's very difficult to see significant damage and we are not convinced by some of the claims...We can't rule out some effect on wildlife of the radiation, but wildlife populations in the exclusion zone around Chernobyl have recovered and are actually doing well and even better than before because the human population has been removed.